University Library Faculty Mini-Grant Guidelines

 Restrictions

-University Library Faculty Mini-Grants cannot be used as a stipend for applicant though funds for student employment may be considered.
-(For student employment you must follow the steps outlined at https://www.xavier.edu/student-employment/supervisors/hiring-process)
+- University Library Faculty Mini-Grants cannot be used as a stipend for applicant though funds for student employment may be considered.
+(For student employment you must follow the steps outlined in the student employment hiring process.)

-Travel may only be considered for funding if the proposal leverages the library or seeks to support student success.
+- Travel may only be considered for funding if the proposal leverages the library and seeks to support student success in accordance with the FY25 Spend Control Directive (Travel Freeze).

-Proposals that include a request for funding of food must follow the Provost Area Cost Management guidelines.
+- Proposals that include a request for funding of food must follow the FY25 Spend Control Directive (Catering).

 Project Period